Liberal welfare reforms

 The Liberal welfare reforms (1906–1914) were a series of acts of social legislation in the United Kingdom passed by the Liberal Party after the 1906 general election.
 They represent the Liberal Party's transition rejecting the old laissez-faire policies and enacting interventionist state policies against poverty and thus launching the modern British welfare state.
 David Lloyd George and Winston Churchill led in designing and passing the reforms, and building nationwide support.

 The historian G. R. Searle argues that the reforms had multiple causes, including "the need to fend off the challenge of Labour; pure humanitarianism; the search for electoral popularity; considerations of National Efficiency; and a commitment to a modernised version of welfare capitalism."
 By implementing the reforms outside the English Poor Laws, the stigma attached to a needy person obtaining relief was also removed.
 After 1911 Liberals turned to other issues, but never abandoned their support for the welfare programmes.

 During the 1906 general election campaign, neither of the two major parties (the Liberals and the Conservatives) made poverty an important election issue and no promises were made to introduce welfare reforms.
 The Liberals, led first by Henry Campbell-Bannerman and later H. H. Asquith, won a landslide victory and began introducing wide-ranging reforms as soon as they took office.

 Previous social legislation

-The Conservative government in office before the Liberals came to power passed the Unemployed Workmen Act 1905 and the Employment of Children Act 1905.
+The Conservative government in office before the Liberals came to power passed the Unemployed Workmen Act 1905 (The Liberals, as noted by one study, did not oppose the bill that produced this legislation.)
 Slum housing was also cleared for new houses to be built.
 Much of this legislation was left for local authorities to implement – their attitudes affected whether legislation was fully implemented.
 The Conservatives passed the Education Act 1902 that provided funds for denominational religious instruction in Church of England and Roman Catholic schools.
 The Nonconformists, who formed a major Liberal constituency, were outraged at the help to their theological enemies, but failed to repeal it.